chance2021/lab24-helm-deployment/README.md

 - **Workflow fails to push to GitHub**: ensure `github-token` secret contains `username`, `email`, and `token` keys.
 Token must allow `repo` scope.
 - **Workflow keeps recreating**: the sensor now forwards every push, so expect a lightweight workflow to run for automation commits too (it exits before `build_image` because the diff has no app changes).
 If you want to drop these entirely, add a filter back in `argo-events/sensor.yaml` (e.g., ignore `workflow@example.com`) or adjust the `detect-changes` step.
 - **Workflow fails to build context**: confirm the git artifact is mounted and the Kaniko context points to the service directory (`dir:///workspace/src/apps/my-service`).
 See `argo-workflows/workflow-template.yaml`.
+- **WorkflowTemplate script variables become empty**: avoid running `envsubst` on `workflow-template.yaml`—it will replace script-internal variables such as `$RESULT_FILE`, `$TARGET`, etc., causing the detect-changes step to malfunction.
+Apply the manifest directly and rely on Kubernetes secrets/parameters for sensitive data.
 - **Workflow cannot create workflowtaskresults**: verify the `workflow-runner` Role in `cicd` includes the `workflowtaskresults` resource under the `argoproj.io` API group.
 - **Sensor does not trigger**: check `kubectl -n argo-events get eventsources,sensors,pods`.
 Describe the sensor to see last event.
 - **Rollout stuck**: use `kubectl argo rollouts analyze ...` or check pods in the target namespace.
 Remember Argo Rollouts requires the CRD installed cluster-wide.